close2/hw-vpn/README.md

   Enable the dhcpd server: `update-rc.d dhcpd enable`

   Finally restart the client.
+* Change the routers local IP to 10.42.43.1 and turn off dhcp.
+  This is also a good moment to configure the wifi.
+The only way to connect to the router from now on, is to set a static IP on your PC (for instance: 10.42.43.3; Note that 10.42.43.2 is used by the armbian client device).
 * Copy the vpn.sh script to the server and client (`/usr/local/bin/`)
 * If you don't have a github account yet, create one.
 * In the github security web-interface create a new token, which only